 Carbon dioxide is meteorologically a very important gas as it is transparent to the Incoming solar radiation but opaque to the outgoing terrestrial radiation.
+It absorbs a part of terrestrial radiation and reflects back some part of it towards the earth's surface.
 It is largely responsible for the green house effect.

 The volume of carbon dioxide has been rising in the past few decades mainly because of the burning of fossil fuels.
-This has increased the air temperature .
-Ozone is another important component of the atmosphere found between 10 and 50 km above the earth's surface. and its filter and absorbs the ultra-violet rays radiating from the sun and prevents them from reaching the surface of the earth.
+This has also increased the temperature of the air.

+Ozone is another important component of the atmosphere found between 10 and 50 km above the earth's surface and acts as a filter and absorbs the ultra-violet rays radiating from the sun and prevents them from reaching the surface of the earth.